SpeagleYao/Academic-Homepage/content/home/research.md

     date_end: '2021-09-01'
     description: >-

-      + Find universal perturbations that defend against arbitrary face manipulations with arbitrary
+      + Find universal perturbations that can defend against arbitrary face manipulations with arbitrary models

+      + Protect everyone's privacy at a lower cost in real-time

 ---